All Episodes

 It's just like these riots.

-I hope to God when the Senate and the Congress take back over that they showed the true riots that happened with Black Lives Matter.
+I hope to God, when the Senate and the Congress take back over, that they showed the true riots that happened with Black Lives Matter.

 Here's what I could tell you.

-I said on TV the other night that the January 6th committee had sworn testimony under the threat of perjury before their committee that in fact this happened, that the president authorized the troops.
+I said on TV the other night that the January 6th committee had sworn testimony under the threat of perjury before their committee that, in fact, this happened, that the president authorized the troops.

 I won't name the media outlet.

-They called me, they contact me.
+They contact me.

-They said, uh, who they and hey, I provided these tapes for them.
+And I provided these tapes for them.

-Then they didn't want to do the story anymore.
+And they didn't want to do the story anymore.

 Pretty unbelievable.